 The film is also incredibly sensitive to temperature and needs to be kept warm, but not put under pressure, so even sticking it in a pocket may radically mark the image.
 Doesnt like light, and hates cold temperatures, well in the UK this films seems hugely impractical so far.
 The biggest joy of the whole process, watching the image appear, has been sacrificed, but I understand this is a new film and maybe the returns will be greater for it….

 Shooting this film is a slow process you’ll need to wait a good 3 minutes or so for the image to fix, and then you can check the shot, adjust any exposure etc and shoot again.
 Its disruptive, plus in the general cold of the UK, shooting outside, even with a cold clip seems even slower.
-The film itself is wildly, and I dont use that term loosely, unpredictable- to the point that there is NO consistency in the shots that developed, regardless of the lighting conditions, temperature etc. I tried photographing a full size stop sign and had trouble.
-If a film is this tempremental it rules it out for any commercial work at all, a client would not put up with the differing results- as it reduces the photographer to just a ‘hit and hope’ role.
+The film itself is wildly, and I dont use that term loosely, unpredictable- to the point that there is NO consistency in the shots that developed, regardless of the lighting conditions, temperature etc. A client would not put up with the differing results- as it reduces the photographer to just a ‘hit and hope’ role.

 So some general points- Although I understand this is an ‘artistic’ film, Impossible have deemed it fit for release and not at a test product price, but a full price that is considerably more than pro commercial film.
 So I am looking at it in terms both of its art product use, and its commercial use, or more importantly an outcome that can be predicted.